WestGrid/manitobaSummerSchool2018/2-forAttendees.md

 # Instructions for attendees

-Morning sessions will be 9:00am-12:00pm.
-Afternoon sessions will be 1:00pm-4:00pm.
-All sessions will take place in the Engineering and Information Technologies Centre (<a href="http://bit.ly/2JRAWay" target="_blank">see the exact location</a>), in rooms EITC E2-320 and EITC E2-330.
+Morning sessions will be 9:00am-12:00pm, and the afternoon sessions 1:00pm-4:00pm.
+All sessions will take place in Robson Hall (Faculty of Law) that you can find <a href="https://goo.gl/maps/WVZhc3hVGT62" target="_blank">here on Google Maps</a>, in rooms 206 and 207.

 These pages will continue to be updated as details are confirmed for room assignments, session times and detailed course information.